aniasobo/CV/README.md

 My professional adventures in tech started with a QA Tester job at an e-commerce product company.
 I then made my way to a busy digital agency, switching from desktop products to applications designed for mobile devices of all kinds.

 While working within an Agile team of developers, designers and product owners, I caught the UX bug and moved on to the 3rd sector to spend more time researching users and ways to reach them.
-The desire to make things happen is what led me to coding.
+My desire to make things happen is what subsequently led me to coding.

 ```